Introduction: Why Verbal Fluency Matters for Adults

 6. Conversational Practice

-7. Cognitive-Behavioral Techniques
+7. Cognitive-Behavioral Strategies

 Tools and Resources for Verbal Fluency Training

-Mobile Apps for Fluency Training
+Mobile Apps

-Speech Blubs – interactive speech exercises.
+- Speech Blubs – interactive speech and vocabulary activities

 Therapy Programs

-Self-Help Materials
+Self-Help Resources

-Brain games like Scrabble or Boggle
+- Brain games like Scrabble or Boggle

 Verbal Fluency Training for Adults After Stroke or Brain Injury

-Guided word retrieval practice
+Guided word retrieval

-Semantic mapping (visualizing categories)
+Semantic mapping and visualization

 Practical Daily Exercises to Improve Verbal Fluency